What has been the biggest surprise during free agency?

 Most folks can’t believe there’s a market for a Packers show on the Vikings station, but the Pack has long been one of the most popular teams in the Twin Cities.
 You can’t find an office or a neighborhood without at least one Green & Gold devotee.
 Besides, it allowed KFAN hosts to tell callers who want to talk about their favorite team to call in on my show on Sundays.

 The highlight of the first five years of “Packer Preview” was the prediction segment with my 90-something Grandma Dorothy, a devoted fan who would tape the games so she could watch them in the spring when she missed football.
 She never warmed up to Brett Favre: said he threw too many interceptions.
 She passed away on the eve of the Packers-Vikings game at the Metrodome in 2000.
 The next day, Ahman Green ran wild and the Pack won a rare game in the Twin Cities.
 I believe she had something to do with that.

 Finally, a nod to longtime “Packer Preview” caller “Corey from Milwaukee.”
-Every Sunday I can count on him and “Dave from Shakopee” to be holding on the line before the show has begun.
-Corey always begins his call with “Good morning Mr. Head Cheese…” That led me to adopt the moniker that adorns this site.
+Over the years, I could count on him and “Dave from Shakopee” to be holding on the line before the show started.
+Corey always began his call with “Good morning Mr. Head Cheese…” That led me to adopt the moniker that adorns this site.